When will there be a verdict in Johnny Depp’s trial against Amber Heard?

 The trial in Depp’s suit began on 11 April.
 Six weeks of testimony painted a harrowing portrait of the former couple’s tumultuous relationship as the jury heard testimony from both actors as well as a string of other people who knew them.

-Both legal teams gave their closing arguments on Friday (27 May) before the case was sent to the jury for deliberation.
+Both legal teams gave their closing arguments on Friday (27 May) before the case was sent to the jury.
+They deliberated for roughly two hours before breaking for a three-day weekend.
+Tuesday (31 May) marks the first full day of deliberation.

 Here’s a look at what comes next: